Platform: Risk Assessment

 - Download Answer Set Import File Format – download a template used to import answer sets

-- Bulk Export - export all answer sets to a CSV file
+- Bulk Export - export all answer sets to a XLSX file

-- Bulk Import - import multiple answer sets from a CSV file
+- Bulk Import - import multiple answer sets from a XLSX file

 - New Answer Set - create a single answer set